 3. Ice packs

-You can purchase ready-to-go ice packs plus pads like these or make your own by soaking postpartum pads in a combination of water and aloe then freezing until you’re ready to use.
+You can purchase ready-to-go ice packs plus pads like these or make your own by soaking postpartum pads in water and aloe, then freezing them until ready.

 4. A donut pillow

-If you experience tearing during birth or are simply seeking some extra support, consider getting a donut pillow to help take the pressure off of your delicate bits and pieces during postpartum recovery.
+If you experience tearing during birth, develop hemorrhoids, or seek extra support, consider getting a donut pillow to help take the pressure off your delicate bits and pieces during postpartum recovery.

 5. Upside-down peri bottle

-Unlike traditional peri bottles that can result in an awkward angle while at the toilet, an upside-down peri bottle can help you cleanse the area needing attention without extra strain on your end.
+Unlike traditional peri bottles that are awkward to use, an upside-down peri bottle can help you cleanse the area without extra strain.

 Cesarean delivery must-haves

-There are some specific items to help your c-section recovery go a bit smoother and a little less pain-free.
-It’s important to remember that you’ll need everything on the postpartum list of recovery must-haves plus the specific items listed below for c-section recovery.
+Some specific items help your c-section recovery go a bit smoother and less pain-free.
+It’s important to remember that you’ll need everything on the postpartum list of recovery must-haves, plus the specific items listed below for c-section recovery.

 Read next: C-Section Recovery Kit Ideas and Must-Haves